pangeo-data/pangeo/docs/index.rst

 What is Pangeo?
 ^^^^^^^^^^^^^^^

-Pangeo is first and foremost a community promoting open reproducible science.
+Pangeo is first and foremost a community promoting open, reproducible science.
-This community provides instructions, support, and other resources to make scientific research and programming easier.
+This community provides documentation, develops software, and deploys computing infrastructure to make scientific research and programming easier.
 Below there are guides for finding and working with publicly available data using open source software.
 For developers and IT professionals, there are instructions for developing cluster or cloud-based infrastructures; making new resources available to the community.
-Lastly, the community is happy to answer any remaining questions you may have.
+Pangeo is a work in progress; we welcome people just like you to get involved.

 Our Goals
 ^^^^^^^^^